sermuns/static-listing/README.md

   [INPUT_DIR]  Which directory to generate listing of [default: .]

 Options:
-  -o, --output-dir <OUTPUT_DIR>  Which directory to write generated HTML to [default: public]
-  -t, --title <TITLE>            Which <title> to give the generated HTML [d
-efault: stil]
-  -i, --ignored <IGNORED>        Which files/directories to NOT include in t he output
-  -u, --url-path <URL_PATH>      On which path the final page will be deploy ed [default: /]
-  -h, --help                     Print help
+  -o, --output-dir <OUTPUT_DIR>  Which directory to write generated HTML to [default: public] -t, --title <TITLE>            Which <title> to give the generated HTML [default: stil] -i, --ignored <IGNORED>        Which files/directories to NOT include in the output -u, --url-path <URL_PATH>      On which path the final page will be deployed [default: /] -h, --help                     Print help
   -V, --version                  Print version
 ```